PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

-##  How Lifetime Annual Exclusion is Auto-set?
+##  How Lifetime \ GST Annual Exclusion is Auto-set?

-##### When user gives a gift greater than 15,000 to an individual in a single year, the value of `Annual Exclusion` will be set at 15,000.
+##### When user gives a gift (Either GST or Lifetime) greater than 15,000 to an individual in a single year, the value of `Annual Exclusion` will be set at 15,000.
 For Gifts created before 2018, above limit is `$14000`.

 ###### Scenario 1